 Last year I was in a flat of 6 people so I was asking everyone to test me which helped loads.
 I also absolutely rinsed my dad during my study weeks.
 We would sit down for hours going over the same stuff to the point where he knew it too so he could help me revise.
 I would learn some of my revision cards and then give them to him to ask me about.
 This helped so much and we wouldn’t give up until I knew everything.

 I love using these to decorate my work, bullet journal and scrapbook pages.
 They’re so cheap and easy to get hold of too.
 I tend to buy mine from Etsy or Amazon but I’ve found a few in craft shops and stationery shops too!
-I included some of them in my January favourites, so check that out here!
 There’s also a photo (scroll up) where you can see I’ve put tape at the top of my revision cards.
-I find this helps with colour coding everything and keeping this organised as well as making it all look nice too!
+I find this helps with colour coding everything and keeping organised as well as making it all look nice too!

 I honestly didn’t think much of this until last year.
-The difference in my productivity and motivation between when I was binging on snacks and crisps and eating proper meals everyday was HUGE.
+The difference in my productivity and motivation between when I was bingeing on snacks and crisps and eating proper meals everyday was HUGE.
 I was able to concentrate for longer and I didn’t crave any snacks.
-I also noticed that I lost weight too and became far more in shape as I wasn’t snacking constantly (surprise).
+I also noticed that I lost weight too when I wasn’t snacking constantly (surprise).
 A great alternative so salty snacks are edamame beans!
 You can get them in little pots ready to fry up – they’re one of my faves!

 Did you find these tips helpful?
 What helps you with revision?
 Let me know in the comments!
 I hope this post helped some of you that are preparing for exams, I know I will be working hard over the next few months as exams are fast approaching (no thanks).
 If any of you have exams soon, good luck and let me know how they went!